typedb/typedb-docs/09-query/01-match-clause.md

 [tab:end]
 </div>

-This matches all the roles that correspond to the `member` role of the relationship which `employment` subtypes.
-In this case, the super-relationship being `membership` and the matched role being `employee`.
+This matches all the roles that correspond to the `located-subject` role of the relationship which `location-of-office` subtypes.
+In this case, the super-relationship being `location-of-everything` and the matched role being `located-subject`.

 ### Roleplayers of a given role
 Given a role, we can match the concept types that play the given role by using the `plays` keyword.